chef/bento/.github/ISSUE_TEMPLATE/BUG_TEMPLATE.md

+---
+name: � Bug Report
+about: If something isn't working as expected �.
+labels: "Status: Untriaged"
+---

 # Version:

 [Version of the project installed]

+# Environment:

-# Environment: [Details about the environment such as the Operating System, cookbook details, etc...]
+[Details about the environment such as the Operating System, cookbook details, etc...]

 # Scenario: